SciML/DiffEqDocs.jl/docs/src/tutorials/dde_example.md

 State-dependent delays are problems where the delay is allowed to be a function of the current state.
 They can be more efficiently solved with discontinuity tracking.
-To do this in DifferentialEquations.jl, requires to pass lag functions `g(u,p,t)` as keyword `dependent_lags` to the `DDEProblem` definition.
+To do this, in DifferentialEquations.jl, requires passing lag functions `g(u,p,t)` as keyword `dependent_lags` to the `DDEProblem` definition.
 Other than that, everything else is the same, and one solves that problem using the common interface.